Shia1232/pwn.college_Shiamak/Comprehending Commands.md

 can take a while; be patient!
 ### Solve
 **Flag:** `pwn.college{c4QBQ3eHwPqfBlkvjQxc1sqJIFU.QXyMDO0wCN1kjNzEzW}`
+Here the thought process was to find every file with flag in it and testing out the ones which
+I have access to.The part I was stuck on was figuring out which one has the flag until I realized only /var/backups/flag
+is a file which I read to find the flag.
 ```
 hacker@commands~finding-files:~$ find / -name flag
 find: ‘/tmp/tmp.TpSOPGOVKK’: Permission denied